bookofproofs/bookofproofs.github.io/_sources/history/18th-century/malfatti.md

 **Gianfrancesco Malfatti** was an Italian mathematician who worked on geometry, probability and mechanics and made contributions to the problem of solving polynomial equations.

 ### Mathematical Profile (Excerpt):
-* His parents were Giovanni Battista Malfatti and his wife Giuseppa.
 * Leaving Bologna, in 1754 Malfatti went to Ferrara where he was appointed as curator of the extensive library of the Marquis Cristiano Bevilacqua which had officially opened in the previous year.
 * This appointment suited Malfatti well since the Marquis had set up a well equipped physics laboratory in his house where he held frequent meetings for the local scholars.
 * This enabled Malfatti to continue to undertake research both on physics and on mathematics and to teach these two topics.